-- · General economic uncertainty in key markets and a worsening of domestic and global economic conditions or low levels of economic growth. - Uncertainty surrounding the COVID-19 pandemic. - · Availability of financing for RV and marine dealers. - Ability to innovate and commercialize new products. - Ability to manage our inventory to meet demand. - Competition and new product introductions by competitors. - Risk related to cyclicality and seasonality of our business. - · Risk related to independent dealers. - Significant increase in repurchase obligations. - Business or production disruptions. - Inadequate inventory and distribution channel management. - Ability to retain relationships with our suppliers and obtain components, including the nature and timing of the remedy for the recall of Mercedes-Benz Sprinter chassis. - Increased material and component costs, including availability and price of fuel and other raw materials. - · Ability to integrate mergers and acquisitions. - · Ability to attract and retain qualified personnel and changes in market compensation rates. - Exposure to warranty claims. - Ability to protect our information technology systems from data security, cyberattacks, and network disruption risks and the ability to successfully upgrade and evolve our information technology systems. - Ability to retain brand reputation and related exposure to product liability claims. - Governmental regulation, including for climate change. - Impairment of goodwill and trade names. - Risks related to our Convertible and Senior Secured Notes, including our ability to satisfy our obligations under these notes.
+- · General economic uncertainty in key markets and a worsening of domestic and global economic conditions or low levels of economic growth. - Uncertainty surrounding the COVID-19 pandemic. - Availability of financing for RV and marine dealers. - Ability to innovate and commercialize new products. - Ability to manage our inventory to meet demand. - Competition and new product introductions by competitors. - Risk related to cyclicality and seasonality of our business. - Risk related to independent dealers. - Significant increase in repurchase obligations. - Business or production disruptions. - Inadequate inventory and distribution channel management. - Ability to retain relationships with our suppliers and obtain components. - Increased material and component costs, including availability and price of fuel and other raw materials. - Ability to integrate mergers and acquisitions. - Ability to attract and retain qualified personnel and changes in market compensation rates. - Exposure to warranty claims. - Ability to protect our information technology systems from data security, cyberattacks, and network disruption risks and the ability to successfully upgrade and evolve our information technology systems. - · Ability to retain brand reputation and related exposure to product liability claims. - Governmental regulation, including for climate change. - Impairment of goodwill and trade names. - Risks related to our Convertible and Senior Secured Notes, including our ability to satisfy our obligations under these notes.